mokafolio/utf8er/README.md

 Overview
 --------

 *utf8er* is a lightweight single header c++ library to deal with utf8 encoded strings.
-It focusses on encoding, decoding and iteration.
+It focusses on encoding, decoding and iterating utf8 strings.

 Decoding
 --------